What is a laminectomy?

 There may be other risks depending on your specific medical condition.
 Be sure to

 discuss any concerns with your healthcare provider before the surgery.

 How do I get ready for a laminectomy?

 - Your healthcare provider will explain the procedure to you and offer you the chance

 to ask any questions that you might have about the procedure.

 - You will be asked to sign a consent form that gives your permission to do the procedure.

 Read the form carefully and ask questions if something is not clear.

 - In addition to a complete medical history, your healthcare provider may perform a

-complete physical exam to ensure you are in good health before undergoing the procedure.
+complete physical exam to make sure that you are in good health before undergoing

 latex, tape, and anesthetic agents (local and general).